JimRaph/web-development-portfolio/WhatsApp Clone/README.md

 - webRTC (voice and video calls)

 ---
+## TEST
+Just like with WhatsApp, you can only interact with contacts/numbers already registered on WhatsApp.
+Add any of the numbers below as contact and start messaging/calling.
+- 101010
+- 43534625
+Also you can register new numbers if you prefer and try out the features.
+---
 ## 📄 TODO

 A `todo.md` file is included with potential enhancements such as: